 The most endearing feature of Parc Jean-Drapeau is the 25-kilometre network of hiking & biking trails lined with artwork and sculptures by local artists.

-On the two islands (Île Sainte-Hélène and Île Notre-Dame), you’ll also find a number of worthwhile tourist attractions including the Biosphere, Stewart Museum, Jean-Doré Beach, the Biosphère, Casino de Montréal, and La Ronde amusement park.
+On the two islands (Île Sainte-Hélène and Île Notre-Dame), you’ll also find several worthwhile tourist attractions.
+They include Stewart Museum, Jean-Doré Beach, the Biosphère, and Casino de Montréal.
+La Ronde amusement park takes up the upper half of Île Sainte-Hélène, north of the Jacques Cartier Bridge.

 Get a history lesson at the McCord Museum

-Offering one of the largest collections of historical artifacts in North America, the McCord Museum is one of the best museums in Montreal and one of the city’s top cultural attractions.
+The McCord Museum offers one of the largest collections of historical artifacts in North America.
+It’s one of the best museums in Montreal and one of the city’s top cultural attractions.

-The museum, located across the street from McGill University, is well-known for its eclectic exhibitions, covering topics as disparate as fashion to hockey or indigenous art to textile materials.
+The museum is located across the street from McGill University.
+It’s well-known for its eclectic exhibitions.
+The exhibits cover topics as varied as fashion, hockey, indigenous art & textile materials.

-Besides browsing its massive collection, the McCord Museum runs historical walking tours in the summer tourist season, taking in the sights & sounds of downtown Montreal.
+There’s more to visiting McCord Museum than browsing its massive collection.
+The museum also runs historical walking tours in the summer tourist season.
+Join in to take in all the sights & sounds of downtown Montreal.

 Chase excitement in the Quartier des Spectacles

 The district wasn’t always so savoury.
-Once home to Montreal’s notorious red-light district and numerous—ahem!—gentlemen’s clubs, the Quartier des Spectacles has moved out many of its less wholesome elements to shed it’s former shady reputation and become a safe & fun downtown nightlife area.
+It was once home to Montreal’s notorious red-light district and many—ahem!—”gentlemen’s clubs.”
+In recent years, The Quartier des Spectacles has moved out most of its less wholesome tenants.
+It’s shed it’s former shady reputation to become a safe & fun downtown nightlife area.

-If you’re visiting in summer, the area also hosts a number of popular festivals & events such as the world-famous Just For Laughs comedy festival.
+If you’re visiting in summer, the area hosts several popular festivals & events.
+The world-famous Just For Laughs comedy festival takes place in the neighbourhood.

-The area’s Rue Saint-Denis, well-known for its concentration of terrace bars & restaurants, is a less raucous alternative to the infamously wild nightclubs along Rue Saint-Catherine and Boulevard Saint-Laurent.
+Rue Saint-Denis in the Latin Quater is well-known for its terrace bars & restaurants.
+The street is a less raucous alternative to the infamously wild nightclubs along Rue Saint-Catherine and Boulevard Saint-Laurent.

 Watch a Montreal Canadiens game at the Bell Centre

-As a fourth generation Toronto Maple Leafs fan, I can picture my grandfather and great-grandfather rolling in their graves at this suggestion.
+Disclaimer: I’m fourth-generation Toronto Maple Leafs fan.
+I can already picture my grandfather & great-grandfather rolling in their graves at this next suggestion.
+But I can’t, with good conscience, leave it out.

-I’m sure you all know that hockey is like a religion in Canada.
+Even if you’re not Canadian, I’m sure you’re aware that hockey is like a religion in Canada.
 And alongside Toronto, Montreal is sacred ground for hockey fans.

-Witnessing a Montreal Canadiens game firsthand will forever shake that crazy stereotype that Canadians are always polite & mild-mannered.
+Watching a Montreal Canadiens game live will shake the stereotype that Canadians are polite & mild-mannered.
 (In fact, you might discover quite the opposite!)

 Ready to embrace the insanity of hockey in Canada?
 Check availability for Montreal Canadiens tickets here.